Last Updated on October 29, 2023

 Anatomy and Relevant Measurements

-Intermalleolar distance is the distance between two malleoli measured when knee touch each other with patella facing forward.
-After age of 7 years, the intermalleolar distance should be <8 cm.
+Intermalleolar distance is the distance between the two malleoli measured when knee touch each other with patella facing forward.
+After the age of 7 years, the intermalleolar distance should be <8 cm.

 [read about anatomy of knee]